kyma-project/community/governance/02-steering-committee.md

 ## Members

-[This](https://github.com/orgs/kyma-project/teams/kyma-steering-committee/members) is a GitHub team that lists all current members of the Kyma Steering Committee:
+See the list of all current members of the Kyma Steering Committee:

 * [Ralf Hofmann](https://github.com/ormos) (SAP)
 * [Piotr Bochynski](https://github.com/pbochynski) (SAP)